0xz00n/RTSPyLapse/README.md

   -f [], --framerate []
                         Number of frames per second.
 Default is 25.
 Ex: -f 30 -e [], --encoder []   Encoder to use for mp4 creation, uses system default if unspecified.
-Ex: -e h264_omx
+Ex: -e h264_omx -b [], --bitrate []   Bitrate limit in M.  Default is 12M.
+Bufsize is always 1M.
+Ex: -b 12 -c [], --chroma []    Chroma subsampling scheme, also known in ffmpeg as a pixel format.
+Sometimes needed for specific encoders.
+Ex: -c yuv420p
+  -r [], --rotate []    Rotation option.
+Equivalent to ffmpeg transpose option.
+Ex: -r 1 (This will rotate image 90 degress clockwise)
 ```

 > Config.py file